 |

 woodwork which is so often

-exaggerated and tortured in style (see p/ate 16).
+exaggerated and tortured in style (see plate 16).

-with a donator on one of the compartments (see p/ate 17).
+with a donator on one of the compartments (see plate 17).

-Sr. BENEDICT OF VICTORV, a church of the Benedictine convent built on
+St. BENEDICT OF VICTORY, a church of the Benedictine

 Uncommonly rich in its carved woodwork, in the choir stalls and their

-exhuberant fotiage and angel ornaments (see p/ate 20), in its thirty
+exuberant foliage and angel ornaments (see plate 20), in its

-paintings in polychrome relief, representing scenes in the tife of St.
+thirty paintings in polychrome relief, representing scenes in the life

-Benedict, and its two great organs (see p/ate 19), this temple is really
+of St. Benedict, and its two great organs (see plate 19), this

-a sumptuous and typical example of retigious art.
+temple is really a sumptuous and typical example of religious art.

-The two CARMELlTE tem pIes , which rise side by side opposite the
+The two CARMELlTE temples, which rise side by side

-Italian Nazzo_i, is about 250 feet high and is very fine in proportions
+the Italian Nazzoni, is about 250 feet high and is very fine in

-Finally, the church of the confraternity of the M/SER/CORD/A (see p/ate
+Finally, the church of the confraternity of the MISERICORDIA

 The only survivals from the original church are some remarkable

-paintings, among which the famous panel Fons Vitce (see p/ate 24).
+paintings, among which the famous panel Fons Vitae (see plate

+|